ParallelMaths/parallel/pages/8-13-chrismaths.md

 Hence the total number of pieces of fruit is 48.
 Since these are equally divided between the boxes, each of the three boxes contains 16 pieces of fruit.

 Alternatively, Since the first box contains one-ninth of the pears, we avoid fractions by supposing that there are `9p` pears.
 It follows that there are `p` pears in the first box and altogether `8p` pears in the other boxes.
-As they contain equal numbers of piece of fruit, there are `4p` pears in each of these boxes.
+As they contain equal numbers of pieces of fruit, there are `4p` pears in each of these boxes.

 Hence there are `12 + p` pieces of fruit in the first box, and `4p` in each of the other two boxes.